Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Introduction

-These literature mainly focus on risk-neutral decision-making problems.
-To address the issue of risk aversion in contextual optimization, researchers have investigated the risk-averse stochastic programming and robust optimization on this topic.
-With a predicted conditional distribution of problem data, \cite{lin2022data} introduced a value-at-risk (VaR) constraint in newsvendor problem to ensure that the profit meets a specific target with a high probability in each context. \cite{rahimian2023data} and \cite{rahimiancontextual} investigate the risk-averse conditional stochastic programming problem using chance constraints and expected-value constraints. \cite{kallus2023stochastic} consider variance-based and CVaR portfolio optimization problem within the ILO framework. \cite{nguyen2024robustifying} focus on the conditional portfolio optimization problem with mean-variance and mean-CVaR objective function, and construct a distributionally robust ambiguity set for the conditional distribution of uncertain returns. \cite{wang2022robust} investigate the portfolio optimization where the uncertain returns and the contextual information jointly follow a Gaussian Mixture (GM) distribution and adopt a robust perspective on the parameters of returns. \cite{chenreddy2022data} and \cite{chenreddy2024end} propose the conditional robust optimization framework, where the uncertainty set of problem data is predicted using contextual information.
+These studies mainly focus on risk-neutral decision-making problems.
+To address the issue of risk aversion in contextual optimization, researchers have explored risk-averse stochastic optimization methods and robust optimization methods on this topic.
+With a predicted conditional distribution of problem data, Lin et al. \cite{lin2022data} introduce a value-at-risk (VaR) constraint in the newsvendor problem to ensure that the profit meets a specific target with a high probability in each context.
+Rahimian and Pagnoncelli \cite{rahimian2023data,rahimiancontextual} investigate the risk-averse conditional stochastic programming problem using chance constraints and expected-value constraints.
+Kallus and Mao \cite{kallus2023stochastic} consider variance-based and conditional value-at-risk (CVaR) portfolio optimization problems within the ILO framework.
+Nguyen et al. \cite{nguyen2024robustifying} focus on the conditional portfolio optimization problem with mean-variance and mean-CVaR objective functions, and construct a distributionally robust ambiguity set for the conditional distribution of uncertain returns.
+Wang et al. \cite{wang2022robust} investigate the portfolio optimization where the uncertain returns and the contextual information jointly follow a Gaussian Mixture (GM) distribution and adopt a robust perspective on the parameters of returns.
+The conditional robust optimization framework is introduced in \cite{chenreddy2024end,chenreddy2022data}, where the uncertainty set of problem data is predicted using contextual information.
 The above literature mainly addresses the risk-averse decision-making problem using predicted conditional distributions within SLO and ILO frameworks.
-Regarding the decision making approach, \cite{bazier2020generalization} introduce expected utility theory to the contextual portfolio optimization problem.
-They characterize the investor's risk attitude using a strictly increasing concave utility function and evaluate the performance of the investment policy based on the expected utility over the joint distribution of contextual information and asset return. \cite{liu2024newsvendor} approach the contextual newsvendor problem from a risk management perspective.
-They use CVaR to evaluate the risk of a parameterized policy over the joint distribution of covariates and uncertain data.
+Regarding the decision-making approach, Bazier-Matte and Delage \cite{bazier2020generalization} introduce expected utility theory to the contextual portfolio optimization problem.
+They characterize the investor's risk attitude using a strictly increasing concave utility function and evaluate the performance of the investment policy based on the expected utility over the joint distribution of contextual information and asset returns.
+Liu and Zhu \cite{liu2024newsvendor} approach the contextual newsvendor problem from a risk management perspective.
+They use CVaR to evaluate the risk of a parameterized policy over the joint distribution of covariates and problem data. { This method of assessing CVaR directly on the joint distribution is also adopted by Chen et al. \cite{chen2025robust} to address the portfolio optimization problem. }